Welcome to our Photoshop in 60 Seconds series, in which you can learn a Photoshop skill, feature, or technique in just a minute!

 How to Create an Isolated Object in Photoshop

 Let's create an isolated object in two simple ways.
-First, open your image in Photoshop; here I'll be using this Ribbon Stock.
+First, open your image in Photoshop; here I'll be using this Ribbon Stock (no longer available).

 Select the background layer from the Layers panel and add a quick Layer Mask.
 Now select the Brush Tool (B) and paint black onto the white Layer Mask to remove the background.